 18. Hosting pre-bedtime living room dance parties to get the endorphins flowing.

-Trust me, while you’re burning calories, you’re also creating some of the best memories for the whole family!
+Trust me, while burning calories, you’re also creating some of the best memories for the whole family!

 19. Asking your child’s pediatrician for medical advice for yourself when you haven’t been able to schedule your own doctor’s appointment in months.

 As it is, you share every cold and sickness your tiny human comes down with, anyway.
 It only makes sense!

 20. Trying out different baby playgroups, parks, and museums weekly to make mom friends and socialize.

 Your social life is likely (at least somewhat) different now from what it was pre-baby.
 Instead of the girl’s bathroom at the bar, you make new friends at baby music class.
 It still matters, though, and should be nourished in a way that works for mom life!